Khazar Correspondence: Background

 Historian Shaul Stampfer has questioned the authenticity of the letter said to have been received from the Khazar king, citing numerous linguistic and geographic oddities amid a flourishing of pseudo-historiographic texts and forgeries in medieval Spain.
 The text, written in literary Hebrew with many Arabic touches, offers a chronology hundreds of years off the actual dates of the Khazar kingdom; borders very different from that which it held at the time; and an economic and agricultural situation far removed from the realities at the time.
-Authenticity of the conversion story in the letter was dismissed by the early 12th century Talmudic scholar Rabbi Judah of Barcelona.
+Authenticity of the conversion story in the letter was dismissed by the early 12th century Talmudic scholar Rabbi Judah ben Barzillai of Barcelona.
 Stampfer writes that a "similar pseudo-historiographic Muslim text from the time of Hasdai ibn Shaprut is quite similar to the correspondence attributed to him in its concern with buttressing identity."
 Such a legend would have been of use to the emerging Jewish aristocracy to show that biblical promises of Jewish kingship were extant.

+Some historians, including Zuckerman and Joshua Olsson, suggest that some sentences in both the short and long versions of Joseph's reply were embellishments and that six of the fourteen listed kings, including the traditional Judaism advocate King Obadiah, never existed, particularly because the king list quoted in Judah ben Barzillai's Sefer ha-Ittim did not include their names.
+If this is correct, the version excerpted by Judah was an authentic copy while the other surviving versions were partly forged.
+Zuckerman believes the purposes of the additions and alterations to the text were to hide evidence for any practices by Khazar Jews that were not standard, such as the alleged continued offering of sacrifices which are only mentioned in Judah's version, and to enhance a narrative of the "Jewish orthodoxy of the Khazars" which was made possible by Obadiah's religious reforms.